 Health & Social Care OCR Level 3 Extended Diploma

 The health and social care sector relies on fully trained and enthusiastic carers.
 Gaining work experience and broadening your knowledge of the sector will allow you to become a valued member of any team.
 Taught over two years, units include; communication, equality and diversity, and development through life stages and will allow students to progress into industry or to university

 Selection is by interview.
 5 GCSEs at grade 4 (C) or above including English and maths or equivalent or a Level 2 Diploma in Health & Social Care with Merit.
-Other information including references, assessment results, relevant experience and portfolio material may also be taken into account – need to complete a Disclosure and Barring Service application to attend work placements (Approx. cost £56 to be paid on enrolment) References may be taken into consideration.
+Other information including references, assessment results, relevant experience and portfolio material may also be taken into account.
+Students will also need to complete a Disclosure and Barring Service application (formerly CRB) to attend work placements.
+More information about your Disclosure and Barring Service check will be provided at enrollment.
+References may be taken into consideration.
 Other information such as assessment results, relevant experience and portfolio material may be taken into consideration at the College’s discretion.